mouryam/Clustering/README.txt

-To run the program, first compile the 3 classes, then run Main like so when in the src directory, Make sure the training and test data are in src directory:
+To run the program, first compile the 3 classes, then run Main like so when in the src directory, Make sure the data is in src directory:

         $ javac Cluster.java
         $ javac Point.java